 There are over 1,700 spelling differences between UK English and US English and 60% of surveyed writing samples have hyphenation inconsistency.
 If a reader notices an inconsistency, it will distract them from your content.
 Use the editing tool to iron these out and allow your readers to stay immersed.

-Sometimes when you’re used to a particular style, it takes a while to switch to another style, such as using specific adverbs and hidden verbs that sound more “official.”
-When running these checks, consider who your target audience is and tailor your content to them.
-Being verbose and using passive voice may be appropriate for a think-tank or pompous character but shouldn’t be used in a call-to-action or a laid-back character’s dialogue.
+Sometimes, when you’re used to a particular style, it takes a while to break free of certain conventions.
+You might use specific adverbs and hidden verbs that sound more “official.”
+You must consider who your target audience is and tailor your content to them.
+Being verbose and using passive voice may be appropriate for a think-tank or pompous character, but shouldn’t be overused in a call-to-action or fiction novel.

 8. Grammar and mechanics